minprog/uva-prog-wis/30 Week 3/20 Problem Set 9/10 Problem Set 9.md

 1. For each previously defined numerical integration method, explore how many subintervals are needed to approximate $$ int_0^1 4/(x^2+1) dx $$ within a precision of 0.1, 0.01, 0.001, and 0.0001.

-2. For each previously defined numerical integration method, explore how many subintervals are needed to approximate $$ int_0^pi sin(x) dx = 2 $$ within a precision of 1 up to 7 digits after the decimal point.
+2. For each previously defined numerical integration method, explore how many subintervals are needed to approximate $$ int_0^pi sin(x) dx$$ within a precision of 1 up to 7 digits after the decimal point.

 3. Answer in the comments at the top of your program: which method is certainly most efficient?
 Which one comes next?